NikhilMukraj/spiking-neural-networks/README.md

     - Lattice calculation might want to randomly select certain neurons to be read and updated first
     - **Bayesian factor could be used in place of this but bayesian factor should be reduced to +/- 10-5%**

-- Refactor fitting to use spike trains with neurotransmission
+- Refactor fitting to use neurotransmission, assume that with neurotransmission may not be as accurate as fitting without neurotransmission
 - $\tau_m$ and $C_m$ fitting
 - Spike train should evenly divide timing of spikes throughout for consistency sake, less randomness should ensure more accuracy
 - Fitting should include neurotransmission again